ramyasreekola/antura-react-app/README.md

 This is a random user generator React app bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It uses a composite pattern of both server side and client side rendering of the API data.
+It uses Next js for a composite pattern of both server side and client side rendering of the API data.

 ## Getting Started